 How much will it cost to complete my degree?

-The cost per credit in 2009–2010 for part-time graduate students who are Pennsylvania residents is $370.
+The cost per credit for the 2016–17 school year for in-state graduate students is $483 per credit.
 There are also several fees associated with part-time enrollment.

 Is there any financial assistance available?